 - Pick Up Put Down Method – This method requires you to comfort and console your baby each time they fuss in their crib until they grow drowsy, and then place them back in their crib to sleep.
 You will repeat this process until they are finally asleep – all night long.
 This one requires a ton of patience.

 - Fading Out Method – This method has you gradually fade out the work you put into getting your baby to sleep.
 Once you are in the nursery, you will shorten the amount of time you spend (or limit the activities) you do before placing your baby down for the night.
 For instance, if you rock your baby to sleep each night, you will gradually shorten the amount of time you rock them before placing them in their crib.
 Or, if you read a story together, and then sing a song, you would shorten the time of these activities or nix one/both of them completely in time.

-Ask your partner for help with sleep training!
-You need help establishing this new normal with your little guy or girl, similar to the way you needed help with nighttime feedings and changing diapers here and there.
+If you’re feeling lost or frustrated with sleep training, ask your partner for help!
+You need help establishing this new normal with your little one, similar to the way you needed help with nighttime feedings and changing diapers.

 Remember It Won’t Last Forever

 Sleep training is a real pain, but it’s temporary!

 You won’t be circling through all of the methods for months before settling on one – eventually, it will happen and STICK.
 Just remember to breathe through the process.